World population will start declining upto 50% after year 2060

 The population drop could also mean that both countries could slip back down the list of global economic powerhouses, falling from thirteenth and ninth places in 2017 to twenty-eighth and twenty-fifth in 2100, respectively.

-The new world population context may imply important changes in the internal balances of the great international powers.
+The new world population context may imply essential changes in the internal balances of the great international powers.
 Without going any further, two of the most important economic engines today, India and China, would suffer large declines in the segment of people of working age, which would slow down their economic growth.

-In other words, although experts predict that China will replace the United States as the world’s largest economy in terms of gross domestic product (GDP) in 2035, the Asian giant could experience a “rapid” demographic decline from 2050, with a reduction in its labour force, from 950 million in 2017 to 357 million in 2100.
-If this scenario occurs, it is very likely that the North American power will return to first place by 2098, as long as, they specify, immigration continues to nourish its workforce.
+In other words, although experts predict that China will replace the United States as the world's largest economy in terms of gross domestic product (GDP) in 2035, the Asian giant could experience a "rapid" demographic decline from 2050, with a reduction in its labour force, from 950 million in 2017 to 357 million in 2100.

 And it is that, as the authors of the study recall, in those countries with high incomes and fertility rates that are unable to compensate for the loss of World population, the “best solution” to maintain “current levels, economic growth and geopolitical security» would go through the application of «open migratory policies.
 Their “social policies”, they add, must also serve to “support families” so that they have the “desired number of children”.